How to Evaluate a Provider Network for Your Health Benefit Plan in Three Steps

 Some networks produce “disruption reports” that emphasize scenarios where they come out on top.
 But that approach is unlikely to produce cost projections that translate into real-time savings.
 Your goal should be to compare networks in a way that shows where they differ and what that means to you in health plan dollars.

-Using the “gold standard” process for comparing networks is likely to produce the most reliable results.
+Using the “gold standard” process to evaluate a provider network is likely to produce the most reliable results.
 Here’s how it works:

 - The employer provides 12 months of claims data, based on how covered lives actually used health care services.
 This data will show how they actually used care, including what types of care were used and which doctors, hospitals, health systems provided that care.